Last updated

 Screenshot of the Create pull request page

-3. Click the View project dropdown menu in the top right corner of the page.
+3. Click the View drop-down menu in the top right corner of the page.
 You might need to wait until the deployment completes before you can access the preview branch build.
-Screenshot of preview dropdown with Preview branch selected
+Screenshot of preview drop-down with Preview branch selected

 A deployment preview of the project with your changes opens in a separate browser window.